Lane admitted his crime but didn't offer a reason

 Schools will remain closed but counselors and other support services will be provided.

-Teresa Hunt’s niece rode the school bus each day with Lane, and he displayed no warning signs of the violence to come.
+Teresa Hunt said her niece rode the school bus each day with Lane, and he displayed no warning signs of the violence allegedly to come.

-“He was a really nice kid to her,” Hunt told CNN after the shooting in 2012.
+“He was a really nice kid to her,” Hunt said.
 “He wouldn’t start up a conversation, but if she talked to him, he would hold the conversation with her.

 She said her niece noted no personality changes in Lane in the weeks leading up to Monday’s shooting.